ERN BOND patient representative – ePAGs

 Inês Alves (DVM) has a degree in veterinary medicine, Oporto University, a post-graduation in soft tissues surgery, and is a Ph.D. student, Évora University, Portugal.
 Her advocacy involvement in rare bone conditions started after becoming the mother of a child with achondroplasia in 2012.
 She is member of the Committee for Orphan Medicinal Products (COMP) at the European Medicine Agency; ePAG and steering committee member in ERN BOND; founder and president of ANDO Portugal, the Skeletal Dysplasia National Association; co-leader of the Patient Outcomes at EuRR-Bone; EUPATI fellow and EUPATI Portugal vice-President; founder and first chair of the European Rare Bone Forum (ERBF); co-leader of the Translational Outreach working group of GEMSTONE COST action; member of EURORDIS E-rare and Rare2030 expert panel and a patient expert at EMA and IMI.
 One of her main interests is translational research in skeletal dysplasias and now, focusing on kinetics research in people with achondroplasia.
 ORCID ID: 0000-0001-8963-4736

 Tenna Toft Sylvest was born in 1981 and lives in Copenhagen, Denmark with her husband and twin daughters.
 Tenna was diagnosed with X-linked Hypophosphatemia (XLH) at around 18 months as the first in her family.
 One of her twin daughters has inherited XLH.
-Tenna has a master’s degree in political science and works as a Senior IT Consultant in the Ministry of Foods, Agriculture and Fisheries in Denmark.
+Tenna has a master’s degree in political science and works as a Senior IT Consultant in Denmark.
 In 2018 Tenna co-founded the Danish patient organisation for XLH where she has served as president since 2018.
 The Danish XLH organisation also includes patients with HPP.
 In 2017 Tenna helped establish the International XLH Alliance together with representatives from 5 other countries and currently serves as Co-Chair.
 Tenna has been a member of the ERN BOND ePAG group since 2019.

 Liana is an Italian language teacher and is the parent of a patient with Multiple Osteochondromas.
 She beame involved with A.C.A.R. (the Italian Patient Association for Multiple Osteochondromas, Ollier disease and Maffucci syndrome) in 2017 and her role has focused on international relations through connecting with other Patients Associations throughout Europe and collaborating on networked initiatives.